braunlab-nu/fasano.franceschini.test/README.md

     Fasano, G. & Franceschini, A. (1987).
 A multidimensional version of the Kolmogorov-Smirnov test.
 Monthly Notices of the Royal Astronomical Society, 225:155-170. doi: 10.1093/mnras/225.1.155.

+A preprint of our accompanying manuscript is available [here](https://arxiv.org/abs/2106.10539).

 ## Installation